moja-global/FLINT.Reporting/code/services/dates/README.md

 # Dates

-This microservice contains the functionality needed to create, retrieve, update and delete Dates Records.
+This microservice contains the functionality needed to retrieve Date Records.

 Please see:

     1. The Microservice's API documentation for more information on its functionality
-    2. The Science Section on the Project's Repository for more information on Fluxes To UNFCCC Variables
+    2. The Documentation Section on the Project's Repository for additional supportive information